|

 debcommit -a

-script will create several
+Using the xsf-remote-add-upstream script will create several

-remotes, using info stored in debian/watch*
+upstream-$foo remotes, using info stored in debian/watch*.
+This

 helps browsing the history of a given repository (rather than having